Node0o1/calc_ipv4_subnet/README.md

 # calc_ipv4_subnet
-**subnet calculator**
+**Subnet Calculator**
 ##### *Type: Terminal Application*

 #### Description
-> Calculates subnets for a given ip and subnetmask and write the output to a destination txt file.
+> Calculates subnets for a given ip and subnetmask.
+> Populates each created subnets with the subnet address, broadcast address, and list all assignable IP addresses.
+> All output is written and saved in a user specified destination txt file.

 ### A few things to note:
 - Python 3 needs to be installed and added to Path